DarinDev1000/AngularFormLesson1/README.md

 # AngularFormLesson1

-This project was used during an Angular bootcamp at ValleyWorx.
+This project was used during an Angular bootcamp at ValleyWorx (Summer 2019).

 It is now being hosted on AWS S3 with CloudFront